grahamedgecombe/ignition/README.markdown

 By default Ignition will try to include pages in a folder named `pages` inside your `app/views` folder.
-You can change this `pages` prefix by changing the following stting inside the `config/application.rb` file:
+You can change this `pages` prefix by changing the following setting inside the `config/application.rb` file:

     config.ignition.view_prefix = 'static_pages'